Skip to Content

 Communicating Non-Renewal Clearly and Professionally

-If you have established good communication with your resident (which is crucial!), you must continue to do so throughout the non-renewal process.
-Even if your tenant is disturbed or outraged by your unwillingness to renew their lease, you should maintain professionalism.
-By expressing that you care about your tenant, even if it means terminating the connection, you may be able to avoid retaliatory damage or other offensive conduct and, if all works well, part with your tenant on good terms.
+If you have established good communication with your resident (which is crucial for any landlord!), you must continue to do so throughout the non-renewal process.
+Even if your tenant is upset or frustrated by your decision, you should maintain professionalism.
+By expressing empathy, you may be able to avoid retaliatory damage or other negative conduct and, with any luck, part with your tenant on good terms.

 One of the helpful approaches to manage a non-renewal situation is to hire an expert.
 At Real Property Management Endeavor, our property managers in Saint Louis can assist you with repairs, lease adjustments, and ownership status.
 For extra details, don’t hesitate to contact us online or call 636-244-5959 today.